amplitude/Amplitude-Android/README.md

     </dependency>
     ```

+4. Or if you are using gradle in your project, include in your build.gradle file:

+    ```
+    compile 'com.amplitude:android-sdk:1.4.3'
+    ```

-4. In every file that uses analytics, import com.amplitude.api.Amplitude at the top:
+5. In every file that uses analytics, import com.amplitude.api.Amplitude at the top:

     ```java
     import com.amplitude.api.Amplitude;
     ```

-5. In the `onCreate()` of your main activity, initialize the SDK:
+6. In the `onCreate()` of your main activity, initialize the SDK:

     ```java
     Amplitude.initialize(this, "YOUR_API_KEY_HERE");
     ```

-6. Add a `startSession()` call to each `onResume()` in every activity in your app:
+7. Add a `startSession()` call to each `onResume()` in every activity in your app:

     ```java
     Amplitude.startSession();
     ```

-7. Add an `endSession()` call to each `onPause()` in every activity in your app.
+8. Add an `endSession()` call to each `onPause()` in every activity in your app.
 This call also ensures data is uploaded before the app closes:

     ```java
     Amplitude.endSession();
     ```

-8. To track an event anywhere in the app, call:
+9. To track an event anywhere in the app, call:

     ```java
     Amplitude.logEvent("EVENT_IDENTIFIER_HERE");
     ```

-9. Events are saved locally.
+10. Events are saved locally.
 Uploads are batched to occur every 30 events and every 30 seconds.
 After calling `logEvent()` in your app, you will immediately see data appear on the Amplitude website.

 # Tracking Events #